Inoshas/Raspberry-Pi-Pigpio-Demos-with-C-Language/README.md

 1. Clone this repository to your Raspberry Pi.
 2. Install the Pigpio library if you haven't already (see [Installing Pigpio](#installing-pigpio)).
 3. Navigate to the demo file you want to run.
+4. Make sure your circuit has setup correctly.
-4. Compile and run the demo code as instructed in the demos's README or source code comments.
+5. Compile and run the demo code as instructed (see [Exceute the code](#execute-the-code)).
 ## Installing Pigpio

 Before running the Pigpio projects, you need to install the Pigpio library on your Raspberry Pi.
 Follow these steps: